forestgrape/coronavirus/10_vaccines/vaccine_questions.md

 # Critical Assessment of Vaccine Trials and (open?)
 Questions

-> __RUSHED OUT__ since children and young and healthy people are not only allowed but often pressured to take vaccines deemed as safe.
-This even though symptoms are tolerable the safety is unclear as argued.
-Additionally it is summer for the coming months on the Northern hemisphere and so no need to rush vaccinating the young and healthy.
+> __Rolling publication_ since young and healthy people and in some regions even children are not only allowed and motivated but often pressured to take vaccines deemed as safe.
+Here it is argued that the observed tolerable symptoms do *not* guarantee safety.

-> Some adverse effects are **speculative** but if healthy people are motivated or even pressured to vaccinate, in my opinion, the safety must be proven and proven independently and not just be likely.
+> Some adverse effects are **speculative** but if healthy people are motivated or even pressured to vaccinate, in my opinion, the safety must be proven  and not just be likely or unknown.
+Innocent people may have life-long adverse effects or even die for supposed considerate and safe action.

+> Additionally it is summer for the coming months on the Northern hemisphere and so no need to rush vaccinating the young and healthy.

 > This section is partly subjective.
 My knowledge of adenoviruses and how transfected RNA works and what it can cause is very limited.
 However, I am not sure whether anybody understands RNA.
 RNA can do a lot.
 In public discussions of 'mRNA' vaccine safety, views, outdated for decades are widespread e.g. that RNA is always degraded fast and its only used to message protein-encodings:
 > * RNA is always degraded fast?
 This is *wrong*.